-If you are running a small business or trade in Singapore, you need to report your income to the Internal Revenue Authority of Singapore (IRAS) by filing your tax return forms C-S and C. These forms help declare the annual income of companies and must be duly completed and submitted within the specified due dates.
+If you are running a business in Singapore, you need to report your income to the Internal Revenue Authority of Singapore (IRAS) by filing your tax return forms C-S or C. These forms help declare the annual income of companies and must be duly completed and submitted within the specified due dates.

 What is Form C-S